Magneli/Anki_addon/README.md

 # Status

-   * Fully functional on my own system, problematic to distribute.
+   * Functional on my own system, problematic to distribute.
    * UI is messy on unix systems.

 # Todo